omotayo-alade/covid-19-nigeria/README.md

 # Exploratory Data Analysis of COVID-19 cases in Nigeria

-This projects is an exploratory data analysis of Coronavirus cases in Nigeria
+This project is an exploratory data analysis of Coronavirus cases in Nigeria.

 ## Table of Contents
 * [Installation](#Installation)